thomasapope/capstone-game/HideYoKids_McCabeMcElroyPope/Documentation/README.md

 # Hide Yo Kids
-#### By Joshua McCabe, Wilbur McElroy, and Thomas Pope
 3D hack and slash game about protecting kids and finding a way to escape.
+Made by Joshua McCabe, Wilbur McElroy, and Thomas Pope as a computer science capstone project for Washburn University.

 ## Setting / Story: